Spring Valley Wind Farm: Environmental impacts and litigation

 The complaint noted that several different animal species could be affected by the project, including the Mexican free-tail bats, greater sage-grouse and raptors.
-The site for the proposed wind farm was also located near the sacred Western Shoshone swamp cedar site where Indians were massacred in 1863, during the Goshute War.
+The site for the proposed wind farm was also located near Bahsahwahbee, the sacred Western Shoshone swamp cedar site where Indians were massacred in 1859, 1863, and 1897, during the Goshute War.
 The lawsuit was filed by attorneys for the Center for Biological Diversity, the Confederated Tribes of the Goshute Reservation, the Duckwater Shoshone Tribe, the Ely Shoshone Tribe, and the Western Watershed Project.

 The lawsuit sought to prevent the BLM from allowing the wind farm project to proceed with ground-clearing, site preparation, and construction of the wind turbines "until such time as BLM has fully complied with law."
 Additionally, the lawsuit requested that the BLM negate its approval of the project.
 The BLM declined to comment on the lawsuit, while Hardie said that "if the Spring Valley project is not environmentally acceptable, then no project in Nevada will ever be acceptable."

 Hardie further stated that Pattern Energy and the BLM worked "extremely hard to make the Spring Valley wind project as environmentally benign as possible," saying that it "has put in place the most extensive and forward looking mitigation and adaptive management plan ever devised for any wind energy project in the United States to minimize the impact to wildlife and the environment.
 In fact, our mitigation and adaptive management plans for bats, sage grouse and other avian species were all designed with the full input and ultimate concurrence of both the Nevada Department of Wildlife and the U.S. Fish and Wildlife Service."
 According to the lawsuit, the project was approved despite concerns from the National Park Service, and biologists from the U.S. Fish and Wildlife Service and the Nevada Department of Wildlife.